manfromarce/Wpf-TitleBar-Menu/README.md

 It is inspided by Visual Studio and provides a simple main menu which wraps its contents when the window is shrinked, a custom button, and the standard Minimize, Maximize/Restore and Close buttons.

-Windows 11 snap layouts are also supported when hovering on the Maximize button, except in the Avalonia project (see below).
+Windows 11 snap layouts are also supported when hovering on the Maximize button.

 #### How to use: